> Family History of Breast, Ovarian or Prostate Cancer

 Male family members with a history of cancer and risk of breast cancer

-When talking about family history, it's important to consider the men in your family.
-A history of breast cancer in a close male relative (father, brother or uncle) can increase your risk of breast cancer .
+When talking about family history, it's important to consider both sides of your family.
+A history of breast cancer in a close male relative (father, brother or uncle) increases your risk of breast cancer .

 Inherited gene mutations and risk of breast cancer

-Inherited gene mutations account for only five to 10 percent of all breast cancers diagnosed in women in the United States [4-6].
+Inherited gene mutations account for only five to 10 percent of all breast cancers diagnosed in women in the U.S. [4,26].